 Benefits to the library in administering the PeerJ Institutional Plan:

-For institutions, the article processing charge, or APC, is $795 for both PeerJ and PeerJ Computer Science (this is a discounted rate).
+For institutions, volume discounts are available on the article processing charge (APC) for all journals.
 Authors that can choose the APC do not need to worry about getting memberships for everyone on their manuscript.
 The corresponding author is the only one who needs to request funding, which covers all charges for their manuscript.
 Institutions can choose to allow automatic verification if the author has an institutional email account to verify themselves, or funding requests can be manually approved via a dashboard on the PeerJ website.